-Talk about your thoughts of your new daughter-in-law.
-You can talk your thoughts of how you first met her and any positive qualities that she has.
+Talk about your thoughts about your new daughter-in-law.
+You can share your memories of how you first met her and any positive qualities that she has.

 Talk About The Two As A Couple

 This part is a little different compared to just talking about the bride and groom.
-This is where you talk about them as a couple and how being together brings out the best in them (give examples).
+Talk about them as a couple and how being together brings out the best in them (give examples).
 Also as you have known your son longer (because he is your son), feel free to talk about how his bride brings out the best in him.

 Thanking People Who Helped With The Wedding